RTBHOUSE/big-bang-py/README.md

 - Code with high cyclomatic complexity (usually assumed as 10+) is likely to be difficult to understand and therefore have a higher probability of containing defects.

 - It is recommended to include McCabe in your linting Invoke task and also to run it during pre-commit Git hook.
-Example of both can be found in [tasks.py](https://github.com/RTBHOUSE/big-bang-py/tree/master/tasks.py) and [pre-commit](https://github.com/RTBHOUSE/big-bang-py/tree/master/hooks/pre-commit) at the root of this repo.
+In Big-Bang-py McCabe is run automatically by Flake8 linter, see both [tasks.py](https://github.com/RTBHOUSE/big-bang-py/tree/master/tasks.py) and [pre-commit](https://github.com/RTBHOUSE/big-bang-py/tree/master/hooks/pre-commit) at the root of this repo.

-    - Cut-off complexity in Invoke task and pre-commit are arbitrarily assumed to be 7.
+    - Cut-off complexity in Invoke task and pre-commit is arbitrarily assumed to be 7 (configured by [max-complexity](http://flake8.pycqa.org/en/latest/user/options.html#cmdoption-flake8-max-complexity) set in [.flake8](https://github.com/RTBHOUSE/big-bang-py/tree/master/.flake8)).
 However, this number should be adjusted to reflect your experience and project needs.

 ## Pytest - Python Test Framework